Energy of test objects on black hole spacetimes: A brief review: Abstract

 \section{Abstract}

-We consider the issue of defining energy for test particles on a background black hole spacetime.
+In this paper, we review the issue of defining energy for test particles on a background stationary spacetime.
 We revisit the different notions of energy as defined by different observers.
-The existence of a time-like isometry allows for the notion of a total conserved energy to be well defined, and subsequently the notion of a gravitational potential energy is also meaningful.
-We then consider the situation in which the test particle is adsorbed by the black hole, and analyze the energetics in detail.
-In particular, we show that the notion of horizon energy es defined by the isolated horizons formalism provides a satisfactory notion of energy compatible with the particle's conserved energy.
-As another example, we comment a recent proposal to define energy of the black hole as seen by an observer at rest.
-This account is intended to be pedagogical and is aimed at the level of and as a complement to the standard textbooks on the subject.
+As is well known, the existence of a time-like isometry allows for the notion of total conserved energy to be well defined.
+We use this well known quantity to show that a gravitational potential energy can be consistently defined.
+As examples, we study the case of the exterior regions of an asymptotically flat black hole and of the $\Lambda>0$ Schwarzschild de Sitter case, where an asymptotic region is not available.
+We then consider the situation in which the test particle is absorbed by the black hole, and analyze the energetics in detail.
+In particular, we show that the notion of horizon energy as defined by the isolated horizons formalism provides a satisfactory notion of energy compatible with the particle's total conserved energy.
+With these choices, there is a global conservation of energy.
+Finally, we comment on a recent proposal to define energy of the black hole as seen by a nearby observer at rest, for which this feature is lost.